strainer/Fdrandom.js/antisort.md

 The functions can re-arrange by elements input indices (which works on any ordered arrays of the same length), or by elements numeric values such as song quality ratings, ages or sizes (which works on the particular distribution of those values).
 The output will be quite randomly shuffled or indexed **except** items of similar value (or source position) will not be located next to each other.
 The algorithm used is basically a random shuffle followed by fuzzy checking and swapping values until all are clear.

 The minimum distance ensured between consecutive values is generated automatically and works out as approximately 9% of the total range.
 Half the 'immediate-neighbour' distance is also ensured between '2-doors-away' neighbours.
-So for an antisort of a simple list running 0 to 100 eg `antiList=pot.aindex(100)`, the auto-minimum-separation between consecutive elements will be 8 or 9 ,and min-separation between '2-away' elements will be 4 or 5.

-The functions can try to antisort any array of numeric values, the minimum separation drops when the values are less diverse (or smaller).
+So for an antisort of a simple list running 0 to 100 eg `antiList=pot.aindex(100)`, the auto-minimum-separation between consecutive elements will be 8 or 9, and min-separation between '2-away' elements will be 4 or 5.
+The minimum separation drops when the input values are less diverse (or smaller).

-It takes a second or two to antisort a few million awkward values and will time-out if data is not diverse enough to be separated by its fuzzy process.
+For diverse values the functions do not take much longer than a standard shuffle, to antisort a few million awkward values takes a second or two and will time-out if data is not diverse enough to be separated by its fuzzy process.

 ```
 antisort([1,1,1,1,2,2,2,2]) //will return [1,2,1,2,1,2,1,2] or [2,1,2,1...]